-PEX support trays or channels can be used with clevis hangers and/or insulated ring clamps to help reduce the number of support hangers that are required for hanging PEX tubing.
-Refer to the tray or channel support supplier for recommended hanger spacing.
+PEX support trays are for use with clevis hangers and/or coated ring clamps to help reduce the number of support hangers that are required for hanging PEX tubing.
+These trays are available in 10-ft. lengths for 1" through 2" PEX tubing sizes.